 Area of learning EngC learning outcome AHEP 4 - CEng FL IChemE mapping - F Level Science, mathematics & engineering principles M1 Apply a comprehensive knowledge of mathematics, statistics, natural science and engineering principles to the solution of complex problems.
 Much of the knowledge will be at the forefront of the particular subject of study and informed by a critical awareness of new developments and the wider context of engineering.
-Engineering analysis M2 Formulate and analyse complex problems to reach substantiated conclusions.
+A1.2 A2.1, A2.2, A2.3, A2.4, A2.5, A2.6 A4.2, A4.3 Engineering M2 Formulate and analyse complex problems to reach substantiated conclusions.
 This will involve evaluating available data using first principles of mathematics, statistics, natural science and engineering principles, and using engineering judgment to work with information that may be uncertain or incomplete, discussing the limitations of the techniques employed.
-A2.2, A2.3, A2.5, A2.6 A4.2 M3 Select and apply appropriate computational and analytical techniques to model complex problems, discussing the limitations of the techniques employed.
+A2.2, A2.3, A2.5, A2.6 A4.2 analysis М3 Select and apply appropriate computational and analytical techniques to model complex problems, discussing the limitations of the techniques employed.
 A2.1, A2.2, A2.3, A2.4, A2.5 A4.2 M4 Select and critically evaluate technical literature and other sources of information to solve complex problems.
-A3.2 Design and M5 Design solutions for complex problems that evidence some originality and meet a combination of societal, user, business and customer needs as appropriate.
+A3.2 Design and innovation M5 Design solutions for complex problems that evidence some originality and meet a combination of societal, user, business and customer needs as appropriate.
 This will involve consideration of applicable health & safety, diversity, inclusion, cultural, societal, environmental and commercial matters, codes of practice and industry standards.
 A2.6, A2.7 A3.2 A4.1, A4.2 M6 Learning outcome achieved at previous level of study.
 The engineer and society M7 Evaluate the environmental and societal impact of solutions to complex problems (to include the entire life-cycle of a product or process) and minimise adverse impacts.
 A2.6, A2.7 M8 Learning outcome achieved at previous level of study.
 M9 Learning outcome achieved at previous level of study.
-M10 Learning outcome achieved at previous level of study.
-M11 Learning outcome achieved at previous level of study.
+M10 Learning outcome achieved at previous level of study. - M11 Learning outcome achieved at previous level of study.

-Area of learning EngC learning outcome AHEP 4 - CEng FL IChemE mapping - F Level Engineering practices M12 Learning outcome achieved at previous level of study.
+Area of learning EngC learning outcome AHEP 4 - CEng FL IChemE mapping - F Level M12 Learning outcome achieved at previous level of study.
 M13 Learning outcome achieved at previous level of study.
-M14 Learning outcome achieved at previous level of study.
-M15 Learning outcome achieved at previous level of study.
-M16 Function effectively as an individual, and as a member or leader of a team.
+M14 L Learning outcome achieved at previous level of study.
+Engineering M15 Learning outcome achieved at previous level of study. practices M16 Function effectively as an individual, and as a member or leader of a team.
 Evaluate effectiveness of own and team performance.
 A4.2 A5.2 M17 Communicate effectively on complex engineering matters with technical and non-technical audiences, evaluating the effectiveness of the methods used.
 A4.2 A5.2 M18 Learning outcome achieved at previous level of study.